National Directorate of Security

-The National Directorate of Security (NDS; د ملي امنیت لوی ریاست; ریاست عمومی امنیت ملی) was the national intelligence and security service of Afghanistan.
+The National Directorate of Security (NDS; د ملي امنیت لوی ریاست; ریاست عمومی امنیت ملی) was the national intelligence and security service of the Islamic Republic of Afghanistan.
 The headquarters of the NDS was in Kabul, and it had field offices and training facilities in all 34 provinces of Afghanistan.
 The NDS was part of the Afghan National Security Forces (ANSF).

 The NDS was mandated to investigate cases and incidents that affect Afghan national security and to fight terrorism.
-According to the Law on Crimes against Internal and External Security of the Democratic Republic of Afghanistan, the agency is tasked to investigate cases involving "national treason, espionage, terrorism, sabotage, propaganda against the Government, war propaganda, assisting enemy forces, and organised activity against internal and external security".
+According to the Law on Crimes against Internal and External Security of the Democratic Republic of Afghanistan, the agency was tasked to investigate cases involving "national treason, espionage, terrorism, sabotage, propaganda against the Government, war propaganda, assisting enemy forces, and organised activity against internal and external security".

 As the primary intelligence organ of Afghanistan, the NDS shared information about regional terrorism and major crimes with the Afghan ministries and provincial governors.

 Its activities were regulated according to the National Security Law.
+The agency was dissolved in 2021 after the War in Afghanistan (2001–2021).

 History

 The National Directorate of Security was founded as the primary domestic and foreign intelligence agency of the Islamic Republic of Afghanistan in 2002, and is considered the successor to KHAD, which was the previous intelligence organization before the Afghan Civil War (1992–2001).
 The CIA was responsible for assisting the Afghan government to establish the NDS.

 On January 16, 2013, the Taliban targeted the NDS compound in Kabul in a suicide bombing, followed by small arms fire.
 In 2016, the NDS compound in Kabul was targeted in a bombing attack at the city's Puli Mahmood Khan neighborhood.
 The Taliban claimed responsibility for the attack.

-On February 18, 2018, the NDS suffered a rare attack from Taliban sympathizers when four double agents attacked a NDS facility in Gerishk District.
+On February 18, 2018, the NDS suffered a rare attack from Taliban sympathizers when four of its own agents attacked an NDS facility in Gerishk District.
+On March 18, 2018, a joint command made up of NDS' Quick Reaction Forces (QRF) and Afghan Army Special Forces units were formed.

-After the fall of Kabul to Taliban fighters, many NDS agents and other personnel chose to leave and head to India, Tajikistan and Uzbekistan in order to hide.
+After the fall of Kabul to Taliban fighters, many NDS agents and other personnel fled to India, Tajikistan and Uzbekistan in order to hide.
 The NDS' 01 unit reportedly made a deal with the United States to assist with security at Hamid Karzai International Airport in exchange for being airlifted out of Afghanistan.
+Human Rights Watch reported that the Taliban have been engaged to look for NDS agents hiding in Afghanistan.

 As of August 20, 2021, the NDS' last director Ahmad Saraj is reportedly hiding from the Taliban in London.

-On October 26, 2021, the Taliban announced the establishment of the General Directorate of Intelligence (GDI).
-This replaced the NDS.
+On October 26, 2021, the Taliban announced the establishment of the General Directorate of Intelligence (GDI), replacing the NDS.